 Kathiann M. Kowalski

 Kathiann M. Kowalski is an experienced journalist who writes on a wide range of topics.
-To date, Kathi has written 22 books and about 600 articles and stories.
+To date, Kathi has written 25 books and more than 600 articles and stories.
 She welcomes the challenge of new assignments for print, broadcast, and online media.

 Kathi obtained her Bachelor's degree in political science from Hofstra University.
 Her law degree is from Harvard Law School, where Kathi served on the Harvard Law Review.
 Kathi has been a Science Journalism Fellow in the biomedical and environmental hands-on lab programs at MBL in Massachusetts.
 She has also participated in a National Science Foundation-funded workshop on communicating climate change science.
 In addition to writing, Kathi has spent 15 years practicing law, with an emphasis on environmental issues, corporate matters, and litigation.